 Enroll now for St. Mary’s Preschool for 2019-2020 St. Mary’s Preschool enrollment packets are now available in the parish office for the 2019-2020 School Year.
 All 3-5 year olds are eligible—they do not have to be a member of our church.
 Please share with anyone who might be interested!

 JUNE 20: A Taste of Chewelah

 This annual event is a major Guild fundraiser that supports art events and scholarships in our community.
 This is a walking event that features downtown Chewelah restaurants where a variety of entrees chosen by the chefs are served in the restaurants.
-The works of local artists can be seen gracing the walls and street musicians add to the festivities.
-This event is based at Quartzite Brewery Co. where dessert is served and many intriguing Art items are offered in our annual silent auction.
-Tickets are limited to 250 and will be sold at Valley Drug, Akers United Drug, ChewVino Wine Bar and on this website on the Home Page.
+The work of local artists can be seen gracing the walls, and street musicians add to the festivities.
+This event is based at Quartzite Brewery Co. where dessert is served and many intriguing art items are offered in our annual silent auction.
+Tickets are limited to 250 and will be sold at Valley Drug, Akers United Drug, ChewVino Wine Bar and online.

 JUNE 20: Chewelah Community Blood Drive